Magnetic resonance imaging (MRI)

 During your MRI

 During your MRI, you will hear a series of sequences.
 Each sequence creates noise.
-Earplugs will be given to protect your ears as well as an emergency call bell if you have any issues.
-Once the pictures start the technologist will be watching you through a window during the entire exam and talking with you over an intercom speaker.
-Some instructions are prerecorded in English, and there is also a library of other languages that may be selected from if needed.
+Earplugs will be provided to protect your ears, as well as an emergency call bell if you have any issues.
+Once the pictures start, the technologist will be watching you through a window during the entire exam and talking with you over an intercom speaker.
+Some instructions are prerecorded in English and there is also a library of other languages that may be selected from if needed.

-You may be required to have a contrast solution administered by an IV during your MRI.
+You may be required to have a contrast solution administered by an intravenous (IV) line during your MRI.
 This contrast helps the radiologist to highlight the area you are having scanned.
 It is very rare to have a reaction to this solution and it will improve the visibility and accuracy of your MRI scan.

 An MRI takes approximately 20 to 40 minutes to complete.